The Copernicus Project

-The thematic workshops will clarify Copernicus data products and how they can and can’t be used; identify user priorities and challenges; and engage academic, commercial and cross-border expertise in identifying solutions and opportunities to collaborate.
+The thematic workshops clarified Copernicus data products and how they can and can’t be used; identified user priorities and challenges; and engaged academic, commercial and cross-border expertise in identifying solutions and opportunities to collaborate.

 Soil Moisture Workshop (14–15 July 2020): The focus of this workshop was on how to use EO-derived products for monitoring soil moisture analytically and to understand the benefits of these datasets.
 Sessions included:

 - An introduction to the Copernicus Soil Moisture products (SSM and SWI).

 - International use cases.

 - Opportunities for future research and development collaborations.

 Water Quality Workshop (13–14 October 2020): Products derived from Copernicus data have many applications for monitoring water quality in freshwater, estuarine and marine environments.
 Examples include seabed mapping, predicting species distribution, detecting eutrophication and toxic algal blooms, tracking oil spills, quantifying plastic pollution and helping to predict responses to climate change.
 This thematic workshop aimed to raise awareness of these products and how they may be accessed and used.
 The workshop took place on a virtual platform in October and was attended by 174 delegates from 19 countries, who gave overwhelmingly positive feedback about the event.
 A training session on accessing and using marine EO data was delivered in conjunction with the workshop by Plymouth Marine Laboratory.